Programme Code | A1P018 | C2P040 |

 Part-time Programme

-The part-time programme offers a Chinese stream (CMI) and an English stream (EMI).
+The part-time programme offers a Chinese stream (CMI) and an EMI.
 Applicants have to choose which medium of instruction they prefer upon application.

 - Chinese as the medium of instruction